-Students choose a community agency from a list of opportunities approved by their faculty member and serve for a set period of time, usually 18 hours (or 2-3 hours per week) for the quarter.
-Faculty members provide discussions, reflections, and assignments to help students connect their experiences with course content.
-Contact CCE to share a placement opportunity.
+Students work with an organization for a set period of time, usually 18 hours (or 2-3 hours per week) for the quarter.
+Faculty members provide preparation, discussion, assignments, and reflection to help students connect their experiences with course content.

-Students work on a project that meets an organization's need and enables them to skills related to their academic discipline.
+Students work on a project that meets an organization's need and enables them to practice skills related to their academic discipline.
 Past projects include research, data analysis, video production, graphic design, marketing strategies, structural design and analysis, software & hardware development and many other types of work.